 It takes a lot for parents to stay calm when they are discussing child custody, especially when they do not agree on a plan.
 In some situations, parents know that there is no chance of them working together to find a child custody arrangement that will make them both happy, so they decide to go to court.
-This may be the best

 The following are reasons parents go to mediation to solve their child custody dispute: